sommerharris/sommerharris.github.io/index.md

 The general area for our research project is data visualization for instances of irresponsible artificial intelligence.
 This means that we research and improve the best practices for visualizing this kind of data, with domain experts being our main audience.
 We are working in observable notebook with d3 and Vega-Lite.

 The specific problem we are working on tackling is that AI in its current state is often unfair, furthers pre-existing societal discrimination, and is difficult to control.
-Our solution is to build an Irresponsible AI Atlas to track what instances of irresponsible AI actually exist, in order to foster more discussion and action toward accoutnability.
+Our solution is to build an Irresponsible AI Atlas to track what instances of irresponsible AI actually exist, in order to foster more discussion and action toward accountability.

 There is a knowledge gap we aim to cover with the AI Atlas, as well as a knowledge gap that we aim to cover in our research.
 The gap we aim to cover with the AI Atlas is: What instances of Irresponsible AI exist?
 We want to track all records of them in one place.
 The gap our research aims to cover is: Can an Interactive Visualization Tool better support the analysis of data from instances of irresponsible AI?